soupofstars/bookworm/README.md

 This is by no means suitable for use yet - Written on Apple Silcone not compiled for x86

-Currnetly Working on:
+Currently Working on:
-OpenLibrary API Calls
+OpenLibrary API Calls and search logic
 API intergration with Hardcover.app using personal bearer tokens.
 Graphical alterations to blend with readarr